Ernest II, Duke of Saxe-Coburg and Gotha: Austro-Prussian and Franco-Prussian Wars

-Ernest, like his brother, was in favor of a German unified, federal state.
+Ernest, like his brother, was in favor of a unified but federal German state.
 In seeking to realize this goal, Ernest liked to dabble in whatever political system promised the most success.
 He subsequently watched the growth of liberalism in Germany with much interest and tried to build links with the movement's leaders.
 During Albert's lifetime, Ernest took a close interest in the movement for reform, and was perceived as a progressive within Germany.
 His favorable view of liberalism caused his duchy to become an asylum for political refugees from other German states.
 In 1863, he attended the liberal Frankfurt Conference, which was openly avoided by more conservative Prussia.
 Though his attendance made him no friends in Prussia, he developed such strong contacts in Austria that many looked to him as a potential leader in the mounting conflict between the northern and southern powers.
 He grew tired of the advice he received from Albert on the subject however; as Ernest "was by no means inclined to consent to an energetic rule such as I adopted immediately afterwards for the perfection of the constitutional system", according to Albert's letters.

 The Austro-Prussian War of 1866 was triggered by the desire of German conservative leaders to unify, albeit on different terms than their liberal counterparts.
 Ernest urged Prussian leaders against the impending war, and was an active advocate of the Austrian cause.
 Though Ernest normally followed more liberal politics than many of his counterparts, he began switching his views to align more closely with Bismarck by the mid-1860s.
 Despite this change in his private political views, he still had strong publicly known ties to Austria, where his cousin Alexander, Count Mensdorff, was Foreign Minister, and no one foresaw that Ernest would immediately side with the better-equipped Prussians upon breakout of the war.
 His reasoning is usually understood as acting in the best interests of his duchies, and by extension, of himself.
 Some influence came from Bismarck, who explained his policy and tactics in a letter to Ernest.
 Regardless, it was seen as a betrayal of former friends; Queen Victoria commented that Ernest "might have agreed to neutrality—for that might be necessary, but to change colours I cannot think right".